MOVE Statement

 Notes -

-• The sending and receiving variable can be group or elementary item.
+• The sending and receiving items can be group or elementary items.

 Note!
-During the MOVE statement execution, the receiving variable data replaces by sending variable data.
+During the MOVE statement execution, the receiving item data is replaced by the sending item data.

 Types of MOVE -

-MOVE statement is classified into below based on its usage in the program -
+MOVE statement is divided into four types based on its usage -

 • Simple MOVE